DigiScore/neoscore/doc/extending/extending_neoscore.rst

 Architecture
 ------------

-Neoscore's core functionality is divided into 3 main components: the :obj:`.core` module discussed earlier, a Qt backend for graphics rendering, and an :obj:`.interface` layer translating between the two.
+Neoscore's core functionality is divided into 3 main components: the :obj:`.core` module discussed earlier, a Qt backend for graphics rendering, and an :obj:`interface <.neoscore.interface>` layer translating between the two.
 Extensions, including ``western``, mostly integrate with the ``core`` module, but may occasionally need to manipulate interface classes directly.
 Communication between these architectural layers is generally one directional: ``core`` talks to ``interface``, but ``interface`` doesn't talk back.
 You should almost never need to deal with the Qt layer directly.

 .. graphviz::
    :align: center